mcrossen/factorio-pi/README.md

 headless server on a raspberry pi running raspbian, but the general method should be adjustable to work for any x86 program on any ARM architecture running linux.

-**WARNING running factorio server in this way is unstable and showing a lot of segfaults**
+**WARNING running factorio server in this way is unstable and buggy and not ready for regular use.
+This guide is intended to be a mere proof of concept.
+My hope is that others will build and improve upon it.**

 ## problem
 The factorio headless linux server is only available for x86 machines but the raspberry pi is ARM.
 To run on ARM processors,